November 15, 2025

 The Weekly Meal Prep Routine

-Develop a consistent routine that becomes automatic:
+Develop a consistent routine that becomes automatic.
+Here's a proven weekly schedule:

 1. Thursday/Friday: Plan next week's meals and make shopping list